-Laney Green, current Greenhouse intern and entrant in our 2017 Mural Contest, will be installing a mural in our EarthKeepers Classroom in late August.
-The mural will cover 4 of the Texas eco-regions.
-Her design will be seen by all the school groups, scouts and summer campers that attend educational programs at Texas Discovery Gardens.
+Laney Green, former Greenhouse intern and entrant in our 2017 Mural Contest, installed a mural in our EarthKeepers Classroom in late August 2017.
+The mural covers 4 of the Texas eco-regions.
+Her design can be seen by all the school groups, scouts and summer campers that attend educational programs at Texas Discovery Gardens.

-Areli Duran, an entrant in our 2017 Mural Contest, will be starting the installation of her murals in early August.
-The murals will cover the outdoor restrooms by the Greenhouse.
-The designs will eventually be visible from new gardens such as the Hummingbird Garden and Conservation Canyon.
+Areli Duran, an entrant in our 2017 Mural Contest, installed two murals in early August 2017.
+The murals cover the outdoor restrooms by the Greenhouse.
+The designs are visible from our new Hummingbird Garden.

 Metal Butterflies by byron zarrabi